tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/欠费说明_intl.md

 You can set a balance reminder using **Account Balance Alarm** function in the **Billing Center**.
 For more information, see [Billing overview](https://intl.cloud.tencent.com/document/product/555).

 Note:
-- After your account falls into arrears and COS is suspended, **you will continue to be billed for occupied storage** untill your data is destroyed.
+-  If your account falls into arrears and COS service is suspended, **you will still continue to be billed for occupied storage** untill your data is destroyed.
 -  Data cannot be recovered once destroyed.
 -  Service will  automatically resume when your account is positiv
 -  You can avoid unnecessary charges by deleting data on COS that you no longer use.